-Understand Diaper Rash: Causes, Role of Zinc & Breastfeeding
+Understand Diaper Rash: Causes, Role of Hygiene, Zinc & Breastfeeding

 The public health significance of diaper rash ought be an interesting area of research given the rising incomes globally, and modern lifestyles which appears to favor the convince of disposable diapers (over washable absorbent cotton types of yesterday).
 It is important that some of the popular disposal diapers are of questionable quality with poor absorbent properties leading to wetness of the baby’s bottom predisposing little ones to nappy rash.